stormrockwell/vulnerable-plugin-checker/readme.txt

 == Screenshots ==

 1. Backend display of the Plugins page (plugins.php)
-2. Backend display of the VPC Settings page (Tools > VPC Settings)
+2. Backend display of the VPC Settings page (Settings > VPC Settings)

 == Changelog ==

+= 0.3.9 =

+- Fixed notice appearing on PHP7+

+= 0.3.8 =

+- fixed bug where it wouldn't display the saved email

+= 0.3.7 =

+- removed sslverify on wp_remote_get

+= 0.3.6 =

+- changed cURL to wp_remote_get
+- added vulnerabilities on plugin page
+- fixed issue with plugin not pulling from cache

 = 0.3.5 =